 - Debut: Tamagotchi iD L (2011)

-A girl who lives and works on Tama Street as a fashion designer.
+A girl who moved from an unknown town and lives/works on Tama Street as a fashion designer.

 - Break the Cutie: The Egg Curse arc ends up being this for her.
 She has to watch her own sister become afflicted, following the rest of Tamagotchi Town.
 She ends up as the only main character to break down and fall to the curse.